WHO WE ARE

 – Edmonton Journal

 Megan Dart is a playwright, poet, and, alongside her sister Beth, is the co-Artistic Producer of the award-winning indie company Catch the Keys Productions, best known for its site-specific, immersive theatre creations.
-Recent playwrighting credits include Fossegrim & Nøkk (Alberta Opera; created for the inaugural New Musical Program and premiered at the 2018 Edmonton International Fringe Theatre Festival); Charlie Horse (shortlisted for the 2018 Alberta Playwrighting Competition); Dead Centre of Town (Catch the Keys Productions; recipient of a 2017 Award of Excellence in Interpretation from Interpretation Canada), and Ursa Major (Catch the Keys Productions & Workshop West Playwrights’ Theatre, nominated for four Elizabeth Sterning Haynes Awards, including Best New Play).
-Megan is also the co-Artistic Producer of Common Ground Arts Society, the Communications Specialist with Fringe Theatre, and a member of The Edmonton Poetry Brothel.
-Megan was named one of the Top 100 Women in Business by the Wanderer Online, and is a University of Grant MacEwan Distinguished Alumni.
+Recent playwrighting credits include ren & the wake (Catch the Keys Productions, 2022); Curio Shoppe (2020); Fossegrim & Nøkk (Alberta Opera; created for the inaugural New Musical Program); Charlie Horse (shortlisted for the 2018 Alberta Playwrighting Competition); Dead Centre of Town (Catch the Keys Productions; recipient of a 2017 Award of Excellence in Interpretation from Interpretation Canada), and Ursa Major (Catch the Keys Productions & Workshop West Playwrights’ Theatre, nominated for four Elizabeth Sterning Haynes Awards, including Best New Play).
+Megan is also proud to serve the community as the Executive Director with Fringe Theatre.
+Megan was named one of the Top 100 Women in Business by the Wanderer Online, is a University of Grant MacEwan Distinguished Alumni, and was a recipient of the 2020 Edmonton Artists’ Trust Fund award.

 Beth is the co-artistic producer of Catch the Keys Productions and holds her Bachelor of Fine Art in Technical Theatre with a Specialization in Stage Management from the University of Alberta.
 Beth is a freelance production manager, producer, talent booker, lighting designer, stage manager and director.
 She has managed large scale corporate events on behalf of Grey Cup Canada, Aquila, Ford Canada, the Professional Arts Coalition of Edmonton, Pecha Kucha Edmonton, and Consumer Strategy Group.
 Beth is the resident production manager and lighting designer of The Snow Globe Festival of Children’s Theatre and Send in the Girls Burlesque, resident stage manager and lighting designer for Good Women Dance Collective and has previously acted as the Festival Coordinator of The Canoe Theatre Festival and Assistant Producer of The Expanse Movement Arts Festival.